Cheri DiNovo: 41st Parliament election and sessions

 DiNovo was narrowly re-elected in the June 2014 election.
 She defeated Liberal candidate Nancy Leblanc by 525 votes.
 She avoided the Liberal success in Toronto that saw three out of four other NDP incumbents go down to defeat.

 As of July 2014, she was the party's caucus chair and the critic for urban transportation, LGBTQ, and Greater Toronto Area issues.
 She became the first ever LGBTQ critic in Ontario; former Xtra! journalist Andrea Houston was a staffer.

 DiNovo has been an outspoken advocate for cyclist and cyclist safety, including her "one-meter rule", which the government finally passed as part of their larger transport bill in 2015.

 In 2015 DiNovo's Bill 77, which prohibits conversion therapy for youth (therapy intended to prevent young people from identifying as LGBTQ) passed and became law.
 The legislation also delisted conversion therapy from OHIP.
 Following the introduction of the bill, President Barack Obama called for a ban of the practice in the United States.
 Manitoba has tabled legislation to ban the practice as well.

 DiNovo also tabled Bill 137, Cy and Ruby's Act (Parental Recognition), 2015 which seeks to amend the Children's Law Reform Act and the Vital Statistics Act to be more LGBTQ inclusive so that LGBTQ parents are also recognized as parents under the law.
 In December 2015, Bill 137 passed Second Reading with all party support and is currently waiting to be reviewed by the standing committee on regulations and private bills.

-DiNovo successfully proposed a bill to recognize Post-Traumatic Stress Disorder (PTSD) as a work place injury for first responders fast-tracking their Workplace Safety and Insurance Board benefits.
+DiNovo successfully proposed a bill to recognize Post-Traumatic Stress Disorder (PTSD) as a workplace injury for first responders fast-tracking their Workplace Safety and Insurance Board benefits.
 After seven years, four bills and one second reading, the government introduced legislation in February 2016.

 Similarly, DiNovo tabled her bill on inclusionary zoning (for affordable housing) five times over eight years, passing second reading twice.
 In May 2016, the government introduced housing legislation that included inclusionary zoning.

 In a 2017 episode of the television series Political Blind Date, DiNovo and Marie-France Lalonde discussed their differing perspectives on the issue of criminal justice and corrections.